makyo/writing/content/work/sawtooth/what-defines-us/index.md

 Things are still up and down, but have been a bit more up recently.
 I still think things are going to end in a divorce, but talking with the kids forcing us to be more civil has helped a lot, and we've started talking about an equitable split.

 Jer and Eileen have started talking to us a bit more, too.
-They don't like the way things have gone obviously, but when we talk more about why things are happening and the more practical side, they've given us some pretty good ideas as for how things work.
+They don't like the way things have gone obviously, but when we talk more about why things are happening and the more practical side, they've given us some pretty good ideas as for how things could work.
 I'm...not surprised, I guess, given our family, but Jer seems to be wary of me.
 I'll watch my temper, I guess, if I'm going to keep with my promise of doing better.
 I don't want him to grow up like me.

 Anyway, thank you, mom.
 I know I got snippy, but you're right, and have helped more than you realize.